jonathanikpeazu/ChallengeApp/README.md

 RPC style is a good alternative because it requires less boilerplate, is easy to document, and is transport-agnostic, making it easy to migrate to web sockets or any other transport protocol.

+RPC routes are registered in `api/registerRpcRoutes`.
+They are handled by `RpcResponder`, which I borrowed from another personal project.

 ### Data Model
 There are two main data types in this demo:
 - A `Challenge` is created by an administrator by uploading a JSON document.